 Go ahead and compare the domed knob to what can be found on the PRS SE Custom 24.
 Obviously, they look a lot different and how they’re fastened to the potentiometer is quite a bit different as well.

-Speed knobs like these from Amazon, on the other hand, are quite a bit bulkier although they don’t necessarily look like it.
+Speed knobs, on the other hand, are quite a bit bulkier although they don’t necessarily look like it.
 They’re also called barrel knobs because of the way they look.
 They tend to be much thicker and longer in diameter.

 Personally, I find these knobs to be a lot more stylish and cool-looking than other knobs.
 For reference, speed knobs are about the same diameter as the bottom of the average bell-hat knob, the part that’s closest to the guitar body.